The 25 Best Luxury Resorts and Hotels in the Caribbean You Should Book Right Now

 Despite the name, the secret’s out on Secret Bay, an all-villa Relais & Châteaux resort committed to sustainability and preserving the surrounding rain forest on Dominica, an under-the-radar island that’s making big strides in environmental stewardship.

-Hidden on the northwestern coast, Secret Bay is a 10-minute drive from Portsmouth, the second largest town on the island.
+On the northwestern coast, Secret Bay is a 10-minute drive from Portsmouth, the second largest town on the island.
 (Large is relative here—it has fewer than 4,000 residents.)
-The 19 villas were responsibly built to not disturb the surrounding rain forest, but luxuries were not spared—think, private pools and well-equipped kitchens.
+The 23 (soon to be 27) villas were responsibly built to not disturb the surrounding rainforest, but luxuries were not spared—think, private pools and well-equipped kitchens.
+The resort’s new Bwa Denn is a minimalist two-level structure centered around an art gallery that honors the memory of Dominican artist Earl Etienne.
+The immersive cultural experience features food, retail, fitness, a kombucha brewery, and a collection of contemporary Caribbean and Latin American art.

-Guests can get in touch with nature at Secret Bay, from the tree house–style spa to the riverside yoga pavilion.
-The resort recently created the Botanica Organic Garden & Chef’s Table, an open-air garden-to-fork culinary experience where you’ll sample plant-based dishes with ingredients from the chef’s organic garden.
-A just-launched energy-efficient funicular—the longest in the Caribbean—allows guests to take in the rain forest from new heights.
-From $987
+The tree house–style spa and riverside yoga pavilion let guests get in touch with nature.
+Don’t miss the Botanica Organic Garden & Chef’s Table, an open-air garden-to-fork culinary experience where you’ll sample plant-based dishes with ingredients from the chef’s organic garden.
+And an energy-efficient funicular—the longest in the Caribbean—allows guests to view the rainforest from new heights.

 • Book now